 SSCO has created two special facilities at NASA's Goddard Space Flight Center to answer the question: "How will it work in space?"
-The Robotic Operations Center and the Servicing Technology Center is like an incubator for satellite servicing technology—where space systems, components and tasks are put to the test in simulated environments, honed and refined, and finally declared ready for action in orbit.
+The Robotic Operations Center and the Servicing Technology Center is like an incubator for satellite servicing technology-where space systems, components and tasks are put to the test in simulated environments, honed and refined, and finally declared ready for action in orbit.

 Operating under the mantra of "test, test, and retest," these Earth-bound labs use industrial robots, a motion-based platform, and customized algorithms to create simulations of space operations on large and small scales.

 The facilities are more than simulation labs-they are development centers and technology test beds all in one.

 Unlike labs that rely on two-dimensional air floors and gravity off-load systems to perform simulations, the facilities use a three-dimensional dynamic simulator powered by industrial robots and a motion-based platform that offer a wide range of motion and dexterity.
 This allows facilities to deliver large- and small-scale simulations with both mockups (models) and actual flight hardware.